JasonZ-Git/JasonTechnology/git-books/Daily_Thinking.md

 * function in swift is the first level member as class and struct.
   - In Java 8, functional interface has much releases of Java to be updated with functional programming.
   - It proves pure OO is not idea, function is still simple and easy to use.
 As print() in Swift is simpler than System.out.println()
-  - Pass funtion as a parameter seems powerful - Didn't see much use by far.
+  - Pass function as a parameter seems powerful - Didn't see much use by far.
-* Constructor - Swift use init & deinit as constructor - I am neutral of this difference
+* Constructor - Swift use init & definition as constructor - I am neutral of this difference
-  - There is no deinit in Java - As JVM will do garbage collection automatically.
+  - There is no definit in Java - As JVM will do garbage collection automatically.
   - Using init seems to be good, as every class can use the same name, and it doesn't need to declare return type.
 * Getter & Setter - Swift beautifully combines the famous getter & setter to its associated variable, and it is implicitly accessed by dot * Interesting feature.
   - get, set, willSet & didSet are good feature, still not simple enough - There is potential room to simplify them further?
   - I am not quite comfortable with the variable to be 'public' by default - It could be because of legacy from Object-C(In C++ struct, variable are public default)
 * Enum
-  - Enumerattions can initilize int or double from the starting value.
+  - Enumerations can initialize int or double from the starting value.
   - Enum could use variant parameters.
 *  Protocols - protocol to Swift is interface to Java
 *  struct & class